DCLAB08/Real-Time-Image-Video-Dehazing/README.md

 * b07901036@g.ntu.edu.tw

 ## Features
-- Dehaze picture or video input via ethernet connection or camera
+- Dehaze picture or video input via ethernet connection or camera (The algorithm is hardware-friendly)
+> You can visit CModel for more information
 - Achieve real time usage

 ## Limitation